 Chavez and the Jews: A sorry tale

-Like one of those telenovelas that are so popular on Latin American television stations, the slow yet inexorable deterioration of Venezuela’s President, Hugo Chavez, was soaked in drama and cloying sentimentality.
+Like one of those telenovelas that are so popular on Latin American television stations, the slow yet inexorable deterioration of Venezuela’s President, Hugo Chavez, has been soaked in drama and cloying sentimentality.

-Chavez died March 5 following a two-year fight with cancer.
-And for most of that time, he claimed—falsely—to have been cured.
-But less than two months after winning a fourth term in last October’s election, Chavez was spirited back to Cuba, where Fidel Castro’s doctors treated him.
+For almost two years, Chavez has been fighting cancer.
+And for most of that time, he has been claiming—falsely—to have been cured.
+But less than two months after winning a fourth term in last October’s election, Chavez was spirited back to Cuba, where Fidel Castro’s doctors have been treating him.

-Now, Chavez’s death affords the opportunity for a critical reassessment of his tenure.
+The current situation affords the opportunity for a critical reassessment of the Chavez era.
 In his 14 years in power, Chavez turned Venezuela into the Latin American hub of a global network of anti-American, authoritarian rogue states.
 There is scarcely a fellow dictator he didn’t befriend.
 Some, like the Iraqi tyrant Saddam Hussein, are no longer with us.
 Others—among them the Iranian President Mahmoud Ahmadinejad, the Belarussian President Alexander Lukashenko, the Syrian President Bashar al-Assad, and the Zimbabwean President Robert Mugabe—remain, sadly, alive and in power.
 The closest relationship of all is that forged with the Castro brothers in Cuba, Fidel and Raul, whose ailing economy is kept afloat by heavily subsidized oil from Venezuela, which is Latin America’s biggest producer.

 Such incendiary statements won Chavez the admiration of the Arab street.
 In 2006, during the conflict between Israel and Hezbollah in Lebanon, the Arab satellite network Al Jazeera praised Chavez for beating Arab leaders to the punch when he became the first head of state to condemn Israel’s actions.
 Similar gasps of admiration greeted his decision to expel the Israeli ambassador to Caracas in 2009.